Romanthony

 Anthony Wayne Moore (September 5, 1967 – May 7, 2013), known professionally as Romanthony, was an American DJ, record producer, and singer.
-He worked with French duo Daft Punk, providing vocals for "One More Time" and "Too Long" from their second album, Discovery.

 Early life, family and education

 Anthony Wayne Moore was born on September 5, 1967, in New Jersey, where he was raised.
 He had a sister, Mellony Moore.
 His parents saw his musical aptitude when he was young and he was encouraged to take music lessons and learn the guitar.

-Despite being a techno artist, much of his influences came from older acts such as Chuck Berry, Elvis Presley, the Beatles, Marvin Gaye and Led Zeppelin.
+Despite being a house and techno artist, many of his influences came from older acts such as Chuck Berry, Elvis Presley, the Beatles, Marvin Gaye, and Led Zeppelin.
 He chose the name Romanthony to avoid confusion with the British musician Anthony Moore, a founding member of Slapp Happy.

 Career

-His work crossed several genres, including house, R&B, and hip hop.
-In his interviews, Romanthony said that gospel and funk music strongly influenced his singing style and the way he produced songs.
-Tracks like "Hold On" make extensive use of sampling with a distinctly soulful house feel, while the later "Bring U Up" uses a James Brown–style breakbeat.
+His work was predominantly released on house music labels and was appreciated within that scene but crossed several genres, including gospel, blues, R&B, disco, p-funk and hip hop, and was praised for its experimental and individualistic production.
+In his interviews, Romanthony said that gospel and funk strongly influenced his singing style and his song production.
+Early single "Falling From Grace" was compared in contemporary reviews and later reporting to Prince.
+Tracks like "Hold On" make extensive use of sampling with a soulful house feel, while the later "Bring U Up" uses a James Brown–style breakbeat.
+His 1999 album Instinctual was a collaboration with New York producer Mary Mac aka DJ Predator, who he had met when she was DJing in Manhattan's Buddha Bar.
+Though often media-shy, and considered an eccentric and uncategorisable presence he received immense critical praise, and was included in Daft Punk's "Teachers" list song on their 1997 Homework album alongside the biggest legends of house and techno.

-Most notably, he worked with Daft Punk on the song "One More Time", released in 2000.
+Daft Punk had talked of wanting to collaborate with Romanthony since at least 1995.
+He worked on their 2001 album Discovery on the songs "One More Time" and "Too Long".
+Legal problems for Daft Punk around an alleged sample of Eddie Johns on "One More Time" caused Moore's royalty stream from it to dry up, and he struggled to land a new solo deal.
 On November 7, 2012, he released his final musical contribution in the song "2Nite4U" with Kris Menace on his vocal collaboration album, Features.

-In 2023, many artists like Daft Punk, Disclosure, and The Blessed Madonna paid tribute to Romanthony with an online concert marking 10 years since his death.

 Romanthony appeared on Black Male Records (his own label), Roulé, Dim Mak Records, Azuli, Play It Again Sam (PIAS), Compuphonic, and Glasgow Underground Recordings.